I’m a writer, show host, and producer exploring the psychology of transformation: how people change themselves and their surroundings.

 Essays & The Friday Letter

-I write essays, near-poems, and share "field notes" (lived experiences) about freedom, identity, and the slower work of becoming.
+I write essays, poems, and share "field notes" (lived experiences) about freedom, identity, and the work of becoming.
 Once a week, I send The Friday Letter—a short, reflective email with a story, a question, or a small experiment to help you see your life from a different angle.

 Nonconventional (YouTube Show)